plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Les Membres de Cercle incluent tous ses Premiers Liens, de même que chaque Associé Porteur d'un Rôle du Cercle.
 Si un Rôle a plusieurs Porteurs de Rôle, un Cercle peut adopter une Politique pour limiter combien de Porteurs représentent ce Rôle en tant que Membres de Cercle dans son Processus de Gouvernance.

-#### 1.5.1 Cercle Reps
+#### 1.5.1 Seconds Liens

-Any Cercle Member of a Cercle may call for the selection of a ***"Cercle Rep"*** to help represent that Cercle within any broader Cercle containing it.
-The selected Cercle Rep fills the ***"Cercle Rep Rôle"*** in the Cercle, as defined in Appendix A.
+Any Cercle Member of a Cercle may call for the selection of a ***"Second Lien"*** to help represent that Cercle within any broader Cercle containing it.
+The selected Second Lien fills the ***"Second Lien Rôle"*** in the Cercle, as defined in Appendix A.

-The Cercle Rep becomes a Cercle Member of any broader Cercle containing that Cercle's outer Rôle, with the authority to represent that Rôle just like a Porteur.
-A containing Cercle may limit or prevent these Cercle Reps from becoming its Membres de Cercle via a Politique, but only if its Rôles have another way to enjoy comparable representation within that Cercle.
+The Second Lien becomes a Cercle Member of any broader Cercle containing that Cercle's outer Rôle, with the authority to represent that Rôle just like a Porteur.
+A containing Cercle may limit or prevent these Seconds Liens from becoming its Membres de Cercle via a Politique, but only if its Rôles have another way to enjoy comparable representation within that Cercle.

-Selecting a Cercle Rep happens via the election process and rules defined in Article 3, unless a Politique defines an alternate process.
-The only candidates eligible to serve as a Cercle's Cercle Rep are those Associés filling Rôles within the Cercle.
-Anyone serving as a Premier Lien for a Cercle may not also serve as its Cercle Rep. No more than one person may serve as a Cercle's Cercle Rep at a time, unless a Politique of a containing Cercle allows it.
+Selecting a Second Lien happens via the election process and rules defined in Article 3, unless a Politique defines an alternate process.
+The only candidates eligible to serve as a Cercle's Second Lien are those Associés filling Rôles within the Cercle.
+Anyone serving as a Premier Lien for a Cercle may not also serve as its Second Lien.
+No more than one person may serve as a Cercle's Second Lien at a time, unless a Politique of a containing Cercle allows it.

-A Cercle may add Redevabilités or Domaines to its own Cercle Rep Rôle, as well as amend or remove those additions.
-No Cercle may amend or remove the Raison d’Être or any Redevabilités on the Cercle Rep Rôle, nor remove the Rôle.
+A Cercle may add Redevabilités or Domaines to its own Second Lien Rôle, as well as amend or remove those additions.
+No Cercle may amend or remove the Raison d’Être or any Redevabilités on the Second Lien Rôle, nor remove the Rôle.

 ### 1.6 Facilitator and Secretary